 Social media can take your career to the next level, but these commonly seen mistakes will hold you down.
 Make sure you know how to avoid them.

-In the digitally driven world we live in today, businesses across all industries are constantly seeking more modern techniques to market their services to an evolving community.
+Managing social media for doctors can be challenging.
+In the digitally-driven world we live in today, businesses across all industries--including the healthcare and medical industries--are constantly seeking more modern techniques to market their services to an evolving community.
 For doctors, one of the most powerful tools to help do so has been social media.
-These social platforms give doctors a digital resource that allows them to communicate, build relationships, and acquire patients.
+These popular, highly social platforms give doctors a digital resource that allows them to communicate, build relationships, and acquire patients.

 There are many common mistakes you’ll see doctors make on social media.
 Whether you’re just beginning to build your online profile or have been doing so for years, it’s important to learn from the mistakes of others so that you can avoid them yourself.

-Here are some of the more common mistakes doctors make on social media:
+Here are some of the more common mistakes doctors we’ve observed on social media, made by doctors:

 Not having a strategy in place